clement-fouque/clementfouque.com/blog/content/posts/why-i-chose-a-static-site-generator-for-my-blog-and-how-i-built-it/index.md

 ## Conclusion

-In conclusion, using a static site generator for my blog has been a great decision.
+Using a static site generator for my blog has been a great decision.
 It has provided me with a simple, secure, and cost-efficient solution for maintaining my blog.

 ## Side notes